 In order to have your project posted on our website, a contract needs to be signed and on file with Social Purpose Works.
-Once you register, you will be able to review the detailed contract terms on our website.
+Once you register, we will send you a contract to review the detailed terms and conditions.

 What is the one-time orientation requirement?